 Positional Accuracy - The revision also would require a significant change in the level of positional accuracy of the geographic location of pipeline facilities.
-As stated in the 2004, 2009 and May 2014 revisions to the operating standards for the National Pipeline Mapping System, the requested minimal positional accuracy is ±500 feet.
+As stated in the 2004, 2009 and May 2014 revisions to the operating standards for the National Pipeline Mapping System, the requested minimal positional accuracy is ± 500 feet.

-In the background information for the information collection under Control Number 2137-0596, the Pipeline and Hazardous Materials Safety Administration proposed a required positional accuracy of 50 feet for all pipelines and 5 feet for all pipeline segments located within Class 3, Class 4 and high-consequence areas and believes a large number of operators already have access to data with this degree of accuracy within their geospatial information systems.
+In the background information for the information collection under Control Number 2137-0596, the Pipeline and Hazardous Materials Safety Administration proposed a required positional accuracy of 50 feet for all pipelines and 5 feet for all pipeline segments located within Class 3, Class 4, high-consequence areas and locations with one building intended for human occupancy within the potential impact radius (medium-consequence areas).
+The Pipeline and Hazardous Materials Safety Administration believes a large number of operators already have access to data with this degree of accuracy within their geospatial information systems.
 All operators currently are required to provide a data quality code for the estimated positional accuracy of the submitted pipeline segment.
 The ranges are as follows: